vistorian/vistorian.github.io/vistorianLab.md

 By enabling the Vistorian Lab, you consent to the terms and conditions below and enable anonymous logging of your interactions for our research purposes as detailed [here](../datacollection.md).
 You can disable and enable VistorianLabs at any point.

+Before enabling VistorianLabs, you will be informed about your data collection practices, which have obtained ethics approval from the Ethics Board at the University of Edinburgh.
+You can find the consent form [here](studyPhase1_activityLogging.html)

 Enabling VistorianLabs currently allows for the following:
 * Create bookmarks that capture your current state of analysis.
 * Add comments to bookmarks